Control 1.12 — Verification & Testing: Insider Risk Detection and Response

 - It does not replace the firm's Written Supervisory Procedures (WSP).

-- It does not replace the registered-principal supervisory review obligation under FINRA Rule 3110, nor the supervisory designation expectations restated in FINRA 25-07 for AI-generated communications and AI-assisted supervisory tooling.
+- It does not replace the registered-principal supervisory review obligation under FINRA Rule 3110, nor the supervisory designation expectations stated in FINRA RN 24-09 and FINRA Rule 3110 for AI-generated communications and AI-assisted supervisory tooling.

 - It does not constitute the firm's records-retention plane.
 IRM (and Forensic Evidence in particular) is an investigative surface; durable books-and-records retention is implemented separately under Control 1.9 and Control 1.7.